 District 3 - Dr. Jennifer S. Thomas - Vice President

 Compassion and care are also a big part of Jennifer’s leadership.
 “As a nurse, I come with a unique perspective of care that encompasses a holistic view.
 I find great value in seeing things from a socio-ecological lens, beginning with the individual, then moving to interpersonal relations, organizational impact, community support, and public policy.”
-Her vision for the future is to listen, learn and advocate for an education that will prepare students to become active global citizens.
+She strives to listen, learn and advocate for an education that will prepare students to become active global citizens.

 District 4 - Graeme Sackrison

 Graeme moved to the area with his family in 1956 and first attended Lacey Grade School, formerly on the site of the Safeway on Carpenter Road.
 He then attended North Thurston High School, where he was a member of the track and swimming teams.
 Following graduation in 1962, he attended Centralia Community College for two years before transferring to Western Washington State College, graduating with a degree in economics and business in 1966.

 After college graduation, he spent four years in the United States Air Force.
 Upon discharge, he worked for the Employment Security Department, spending most of his career as the legislative liaison for the department before retiring in 1998.

 In the community, Graeme spent 13 years on the Lacey City Council, including three two-year terms as Mayor.
 During that time, he worked collaboratively with North Thurston Public Schools on a variety of projects, including the Lacey Electrathon race at Huntamer Park and as an advisor to the North Thurston High School auto shop.

 Contact: email@example.comDistrict 4 Map (PDF) Board term expires November 2023